dewsign/before-after-repeater/README.md

 ## Installation & Usage

-This package requires on two installations, a composer package for the laravel side of things, and a npm package for the vue component.
+This package requires on two installations, a composer package for the Laravel side of things, and a npm package for the Vue.js component.

 `composer require dewsign/before-after-repeater`